mjbots/moteus/docs/reference.md

   velocity limit for the duration of this command.
 - `a` - acceleration limit: the given value will override the global acceleration limit for the duration of this command.
+- `o` - fixed voltage override: while in affect, treat the control as if `fixed_voltage_mode` were enabled with the given voltage

 The position, velocity, maximum torque, and all optional fields have the same semantics as for the register protocol documented above.